-Revenue from continuing operations for the 2013 Quarter increased to \$885,338 from \$727,640 for the three months ended October 31, 2012, which we refer to as the "2012 Quarter", an increase of 22%.
-The increase is primarily attributable to the growth in Aspen student enrollments and the increase in average tuition rates from approximately \$601 to \$755 for the comparable periods.
-Of particular note, revenues from Aspen's Nursing degree program increased to \$381,742 during the 2013 Quarter from \$153,000 during the 2012 Quarter, an increase of 150%.
+Revenue from continuing operations for the 2014 Quarter increased to \$1,002,167 from \$831,562 for the three months ended January 31, 2013, which we refer to as the "2013 Quarter", an increase of 21%.
+The increase is primarily attributable to the growth in Aspen student enrollments and the 14% increase in new class starts and the 16% increase in average tuition rates as discussed above.
+Of particular note, revenues from Aspen's Nursing degree program increased to \$388,650 during the 2014 Quarter from \$177,250 during the 2013 Quarter, an increase of 120%.

-Our 2013 Quarter and 2012 Quarter revenues were impacted by the 2011 (and previous years) pre-payment tuition plan, or the Legacy Tuition Plan, which was discontinued on July 15, 2011.
+Our 2013 Quarter revenues were impacted by the 2011 (and previous years) pre-payment tuition plan, or the Legacy Tuition Plan, which was discontinued on July 15, 2011.
 The Legacy Tuition Plan had students pre-paying tuition for a degree program's first four courses (\$675/course) and a steeply discounted tuition rate for the program's eight course balance (\$112.50/course).
 Specifically, the Legacy Tuition Plan produced immediate cash flow, but unsustainably low gross profit margins over the length of the degree program.
-As of October 31, 2013, 628 of our full-time degree-seeking students were still enrolled under the Legacy Tuition Plan.
-However the contribution from Legacy Tuition Plan students to overall Aspen revenue and profits diminished steadily as the population of full-time degree-seeking students paying regular tuition rates increased to 71% of the population and the population of Legacy Tuition Plan students fell to 29%.
-Accordingly, future revenue should demonstrate a dramatically diminished effect from the Legacy Tuition Plan and a much greater contribution from the growing number of regular rate students.
-In fact, Aspen Group expects Legacy Tuition Plan students' contribution to financial results to be immaterial for the full year 2014 (ending April 30, 2014), and on a quarterly basis to be immaterial no later than the third quarter of fiscal 2014.
+As of January 31, 2014, 615 of our full-time degree-seeking students were still enrolled under the Legacy Tuition Plan.
+However the contribution from Legacy Tuition Plan students to overall Aspen revenue and profits diminished steadily as the population of full-time degree-seeking students paying regular tuition rates increased to 74% of the population and the population of Legacy Tuition Plan students fell to 26%.
+In fact, Legacy Tuition Plan students' contribution to financial results was immaterial for the 2014 Quarter (ending January 31, 2014).